 Fair Report Privilege Case Example

 In Nix v.
-ESPN, Inc., Court of Appeals, 11th Circuit (2019), the 11th Circuit applied the fair report privilege to an ESPN report about a Major League Baseball (MLB) investigation.
+ESPN, Inc., the 11th Circuit applied the fair report privilege to an ESPN report about a Major League Baseball (MLB) investigation.
 The plaintiff, Nix, operated a sports training center that sold health supplements.
 In 2013, the MLB launched an investigation into the sale of performance-enhancing drugs to MLB players, which targeted Nix’s business, among others.

 Nix filed a tortious interference suit against the MLB, which was reported by the Associated Press.
 ESPN republished the story and claimed, “the suit admits Nix and his company used bioidentical insulin-like growth factor (IGF-1), which is derived from elk antlers and is on baseball’s list of banned substances.”